The Four "P"s of Driving Strategic Enrollment Growth

 I recently heard a president reflect on his conversations with 70 presidential colleagues during the round of spring conferences.
-He cited a common theme of concern about enrollment: the meaning behind the numbers has changed so much they have trouble anticipating their fall results.
+He cited a common theme of concern about enrollment: the meaning behind the enrollment numbers has changed so much, institutions have increasing difficulty anticipating their fall results.
 This can be a confusing time with interweaving factors like prior-prior year, a strong buyer’s market, tuition resets, and increased competition impacting both college strategy and family decisions.

 In our strategic enrollment work with independent higher education institutions, we have identified what we like to call “The Four Ps” of driving strategic enrollment growth:

 Imagine learning to play the piano or shoot free throws.
 Whether in music, athletics, academics, or enrollment management, we improve by doing the right things over and over again until these actions become as natural as breathing.
 In this way, when recruiting new students, we must strive to execute the right practices over and over until they become natural, habitual, and streamlined.
 Practices to hone include the campus guest experience, top of the funnel strategies, communication flow/s to move people through the funnel, and strategies to recruit specific nontraditional populations like transfers.
 This also includes committing the right level of budget resources to your recruitment and marketing efforts.